irem-yigit/insider-bootcamp-projects/README.md

 - [Additional Information](#additional-information)

 ## 📌 About the Project
 During this bootcamp, modern web development with HTML, CSS and JavaScript was practiced.
-Projects were prepared to develop frontend and backend development skills.
+Projects were prepared to develop frontend development skills.

 ## 💻 Technologies
 - **HTML5:** Used for user interface structure.